Reactive Arthritis (Reiter's Syndrome)

 What is reactive arthritis?

 Reactive arthritis is a type of arthritis that occurs because of an infection.
 Arthritis is when joints become inflamed and painful.
 Reactive arthritis is not contagious.
 It affects people assigned male at birth more often than people assigned female at birth.
 It develops most often between ages 20 and 50.

 What causes reactive arthritis?

 Reactive arthritis is triggered by an infection.
 The reactive arthritis is separate from the infection.
 It often sets in once the infection has cleared.
 Bacteria that often trigger reactive arthritis include chlamydia and salmonella.
 But very few people infected with these bacteria will go on to have reactive arthritis.

 Reactive arthritis may also be linked to genes.
 People with this condition often have the HLA-B27 gene.
 But many people have this gene without getting reactive arthritis.

 Being a person who was assigned male at birth

 Reactive arthritis may cause arthritis symptoms such as joint pain and inflammation.
 It can also cause urinary tract symptoms and eye infection (conjunctivitis).
 Symptoms can last from 3 to 12 months.
 In a small number of people, the symptoms may turn into a long-term (chronic) disease.
 Symptoms can happen a bit differently in each person and may include:

 Urinary tract symptoms

-The symptoms of reactive arthritis can be like other health conditions.
-Make sure to see your healthcare provider for a diagnosis.
+Many of these symptoms can be caused by other health conditions.
+See your healthcare provider for a diagnosis.